-“Whereas your standard Guinness fart tends more towards a boastful, trumpet-like ‘call of the wild’ affair, dhal modulates this prolonged elephant challenge in the direction of a high pitched and endlessly drawn out bugle-like effect, sometimes referred to as the ‘squealey-piglet fart’.”
+“Whereas your typical Guinness fart tends more towards a boastful, trumpet-like affair, dhal modulates the sound in the direction of a more high pitched and drawn out note, sometimes referred to as the ‘squealey-piglet fart’.”

-I call it the Bollywood fart, he explained, because although its wailing continually rises and falls, it never seems to end.
+I prefer call it the Bollywood fart myself, he explained, because although the wailing continually rises and falls, it never seems to end.